UPPMAX/bianca_workshops/docs/intermediate/install.md

 - **Lots of programs and tools installed as modules** on Bianca.
     - You can **request installations** but that **may take several days or weeks** to be handled by the application experts at UPPMAX.
     - Workflow: Application expert installs on Rackham and it is synced over to Bianca within a day.
-- **Installations yourself**.
+- **Install yourself**.
-    - Workflow: use the **``wharf`` to transfer installation files and packages to Bianca from Rackham or other place**.
-Here the use of Rackham comes handy because
+    - Workflow: use the **``wharf`` to transfer installation files and packages to Bianca from other place**.

-        - of the internet connection.
+!!! warning

-        - the computer architecture is somewhat similar such that precompiled binaries or compiled programs (x86_64) on Rackham will most often work also on Bianca.
+    Procedures may change for Maja system, but probably to the simpler way.

 ## Content